Adhithyan2004/assesment/README.md

 - **Animations:** Framer Motion + Tailwind transitions for scroll-based animations and micro interactions like hover effects.

+- **Media Optimization:** Hosted looping videos on Cloudinary for optimized delivery and smoother playback as vercel is not good with hosting heavy media.

 - **Structure:**
   - `components/` – Reusable UI components.
   - `sections/` – Layout sections of the landing page.